 Mr. Parker & Midnight

 Mr. Parker was a thin, 28-year-old mustang when we started receiving photos of him at a kill pen in Texas in the spring of 2025.
-You know how we love our seniors and it made me so upset to see him being ridden through a puddle of filth when he was confused and scared.
+You know how we love our seniors and it made me so upset to see him ridden through a puddle of filth when he was confused and scared.
 Gentled and trained, he most likely worked his whole life for people, only to be bitterly betrayed when he needed them the most in his old age.
-I couldn’t wait to get that saddle and rider off his back, the bit out of his mouth, and bring him home to Skydog.
+I couldn’t wait to get that saddle and rider off his back, the bit out of his mouth, and bring him home.

 #skydogmrparker #skydogmidnight

 By committing annually to a $100/month sponsorship of a mustang or burro, you help us enormously by supporting our existing rescues so we can continue saving more.
-Learn More
+To learn more about becoming a sponsor and see which animals need them:

 American Mustangs and Burros Need Your Help